visgl/deck.gl/docs/layers/path-layer.md

 * Default: `object => object.path`

-This accessor returns the path corresponding to an object in the `data` stream.
+Called on each object in the `data` stream to retrieve its corresponding path.

 A path can be one of the following formats: